mrshahabian/mrshahabian.github.io/src/content/events/icsr-2026-special-session.md

 This special session will focus on the following key themes:

 - **Wearable Assistive Systems**: Exoskeletons and exosuits for upper and lower limb support
 - **Multimodal Sensing and Intent Detection**: EMG, EEG, IMU, and biosignal fusion
 - **Adaptive and Co-Adaptive AI**: Deep learning and meta-learning for personalised assistance
 - **Human–Robot Interaction and Shared Autonomy**: Transparency, trust, and safe collaboration
-- **Rehabilitation and Remote Care**: Clinical trials, in-home recovery, and telepresence integration
+- **Rehabilitation and Remote Care**: Clinical integration, home-based therapy, and telepresence
+- **Social Robots in Creative Therapies**: Art therapy and emotional enrichment through robot interaction
-- **Digital Twins and Generative Models**: Simulation, prediction, and intervention planning
+- **Digital Twins and Generative Models**: Simulation, prediction, and adaptive intervention planning
-- **Societal and Ethical Dimensions**: Accessibility, user agency, and long-term deployment
+- **Societal and Ethical Dimensions**: Long-term use, accessibility, and user agency
-- **Benchmarks and Real-World Validation**: Open datasets, field testing, and reproducibility
+- **Benchmarks and Validation**: Open datasets, real-world deployments, and reproducible studies

 ---

 ### Call for Papers

-We invite submissions exploring innovative research, applications, and critical perspectives on assistive wearable robotics.
-Papers should address technical, human-centred, or societal aspects of human augmentation and wellbeing through robotic assistance.
+We invite submissions that explore technical, social, or therapeutic dimensions of assistive wearable robotics.
+This includes novel system design, clinical and creative applications, and interdisciplinary research that connects human augmentation with social robotics.

 **Topics of Interest:**

-- Novel exoskeleton and exosuit designs
+- Exosuit and exoskeleton engineering
-- AI-driven intent detection and prediction
+- AI-driven intent detection and co-adaptation
-- Multimodal biosignal processing and fusion
+- Multimodal biosignal processing (EMG, EEG, IMU)
-- User studies and long-term deployment experiences
+- Social robots in therapeutic and creative settings
-- Ethical frameworks and user agency considerations
+- Long-term usability and user experience studies
-- Clinical validation and healthcare integration
+- Ethics, trust, and human-centred design
-- Benchmark datasets and evaluation methodologies
+- Benchmark datasets and deployment frameworks
-- Co-adaptive control and learning systems
-- Telepresence and remote rehabilitation technologies
+- Remote rehabilitation, telepresence, and assistive care

+---

 ### Submission Guidelines

-Papers will be peer-reviewed and published in the conference proceedings.
-We welcome full papers, short papers, and extended abstracts that contribute to advancing the field of assistive wearable robotics.
+Submissions will undergo peer review and accepted papers will be included in the ICSR 2026 proceedings.
+We welcome full papers, short papers, and extended abstracts.

+---

 ### Contact

-For more information about the special session, submission guidelines, or to discuss potential contributions, please contact the organising team at the Robotics Research Group, University of Hertfordshire.
+For questions or to discuss a submission, please contact the session organisers via the Robotics Research Group, University of Hertfordshire.